quietsy/advanced-configurations/docs/hub.md

 PreDown = iptables -D FORWARD -i %i -d 192.168.0.0/16 -j ACCEPT PreDown = iptables -D FORWARD -i %i -o wg1 -j ACCEPT PreDown = iptables -D FORWARD -i %i -o wg2 -j ACCEPT

-[Peer]
-# peer1
-PublicKey = ...
-AllowedIPs = 10.13.13.2/32

-[Peer]
-# peer2
-PublicKey = ...
-AllowedIPs = 10.13.13.3/32

 ```

-Save the changes and restart the container with `docker restart wireguard`, validate that `docker logs wireguard` contains no errors.
+Save the changes and delete `/config/wg_confs/wg0.conf` so it would be generated again, restart the container with `docker restart wireguard`, validate that `docker logs wireguard` contains no errors.

 Try navigating to `https://am.i.mullvad.net/json` on one of your client devices and verify that the Wireguard server is working properly and that you're tunneled through one the VPN tunnels.